oasysai/oasysdb/readme.md

 The `embedding` field is a list of floating-point numbers with the dimension specified by the `OASYSDB_DIMENSION` environment variable.

 The `data` field is an object that can be used to store additional information about the key-value pair.
 Currently, this only support string keys and values.
+This field is optional but highly recommended.
+Otherwise, querying the index will only return empty objects.

-### `POST /build`
+### `POST /index`

 Build the HNSW index.
 This operation is required before you can search the index.
 We use HNSW as the underlying algorithm for the embedding index and for that, we use [instant-distance](https://github.com/instant-labs/instant-distance) crate.